 While cell phones, short-wave and ham radios may only work in some areas and only if the event didn’t damage them, you should plan for multiple methods and means of communication.
 If communication is no longer possible you should have at least one observation point before each stopping zone, may it be meeting point or final destination.
 An observation point will allow you to observe and analyze the situation without being spotted.
 It will give you enough time to plan your next action, based on the new information you gathered.

 Know your area: look, listen and move only when it’s safe

 A pair of binoculars should be part of your survival kit if you are planning for a long distance bug out.
 Even a small chest-mounted pair can be useful.
 You should always know your area to prepare for what lies ahead.
 It will help you approach populated areas without being detected.
 Having a radio helps tuning in and listening for signs that will clear your doubts or confirm them.
 Having recon routes and the tools to gather the proper information makes the critical difference between a conflict and safe passage.
 You should always move when you are certain there aren’t any obstacles that can prevent you for reaching your safe haven.

 A must read article: Bugging out without leaving a trail

-If you are planning for a long distance bug out, the things listed in this article should be covered entirely since traveling over a long distance during a crisis delivers many unknown factors.
+If you are planning for a long distance bug out, the things listed in this article should be covered entirely.
+Traveling over a long distance during a crisis delivers many unknown factors.
 There are certain events you cannot predict, but when it comes to making your bug out plan you should consider all the possible options and the challenges they bring.
 If you are not sure you can make it to your destination, you might as well bug in and hope for the best.